shouse/awesome-hyperloop-titanium/README.md

 - [iOS Hyperloop Programming Guide](https://wiki.appcelerator.org/display/guides2/iOS+Hyperloop+Programming+Guide) has information on running a demo application specifically for iOS and you can learn how to use Hyperloop in your own project.
 - [XIB](https://github.com/appcelerator/hyperloop-examples/blob/master/app/controllers/ios/xib.js) - Using Interface Builder via XIBs
+- [Cocoapods: Show Me Your Pods!](podfiles/README.md) - Links to working podfiles and relevant information

 **Windows**